 Adaptive rowing is the term used to describe rowing that involves the use of equipment that has been adapted to the special needs of rowers that arise from physical, sensory or learning impairments.
-British Rowing is encouraging people with disabilities to try rowing, and supports Cantabs as one of the two Cambridgeshire clubs with an active Adaptive Rowing program.
+British Rowing is encouraging people with disabilities to try rowing, and supports Cantabs as one of the two Cambridgeshire clubs with an active Adaptive Rowing programme.

 Not all rowers want to race, but for those who do, there is a classification system with three competition categories for rowers with physical disabilities: